ACCESS-NRI/access-om3-configs/documentation/docs/pages/Topography-generation.md

 access-om3.drof.r.1900-01-01-00000.nc
 ```

-This ensures the new restart directory contains a complete, consistent set of restart files with updates only to MOM6 and coupler components.
+This ensures the new restart directory contains a complete, consistent set of restart files with updates only to MOM6 and the coupled components.